ichord/At.js/README.md

 		'cache' : true,
                 /* see usage below. */
 		'data':[],
-                /* if set true it will issue running msg; */ 'debug' : false,
                 'limit' : 5,
                 /* element render template
                  * the value will insert into textarea when you make a choose